 Chocolate is one of the most controversial products on earth.
 Some consider it an enemy in the fight against obesity and a destroyer of teeth… others consider chocolate as a health booster.
 So who is really right?
-Does chocolate do more harm or good?
-Are there any health benefits of dark chocolate?
+There were great reasons why the original cacao had become such an important part of diets of various traditional cultures.

+New research reveals that people who regularly eat chocolate are thinner than those who don’t (here).
 The answer to this question lays in the type of chocolate people consume, since not all chocolate is created equal.
 Usually when people talk about the benefits of chocolate, they consider dark chocolate which is made from cocoa powder, cocoa butter and a small amount of sugar, whereas milk chocolate is made of dry milk or cream, white sugar and a tiny amount of cocoa powder.
-So, when people say “health benefits of chocolate”, they are talking about dark chocolate (with a minimum sugar and a maximum cocoa content) .
-Many believe that chocolate is one of the main causes of tooth decay.
-They are right if you keep milk chocolate in mind, or any other chocolate candies which have more sugar and powdered milk than cocoa.
-Tooth decay is caused by sugar but not cocoa.
+So, when people say “health benefits of chocolate”, they are talking about dark chocolate (with a minimum sugar and a maximum cocoa content). ( I recommend this one – here)

-Did you know that …Moderate consumption of dark chocolate with a minimum sugar content on the contrary protects your teeth.
+Did you know that …Moderate consumption of dark chocolate with a minimum sugar content on the contrary makes you skinny?

 The presence of cocoa determines the beneficial properties of dark chocolate.